Cookies

 • Configuration 2 gives an input impedance of 0 when we decrease the frequency to 0.

 The way we measure the sample series impedance is by computing the input impedance in two configurations.
 We keep the boundary condition on the left side of the sample the same.
-First we perform a reference measurement, where only the input impedance is measured without sample.
+First we perform a reference measurement, where the input impedance is measured without sample.
 Then we perform the measurement with sample.
 By determining the input impedance again, the series impedance can be determined by subtracting the input impedance with sample from the case without sample.

 This procedure only gives sensible results, when the two impedances differ significantly.
 Otherwise we are just measuring noise.
 Thus, the accuracy with which we can determine the series impedance of the sample depends on the accuracy with which we can measure the input impedance.

 Impedance tubes have limitations on this, as it is typically difficult to accurately measure high standing wave ratios, due to the small phase differences that it introduces.
 In the configurations shown above, it is only possible to measure input impedance up to 10 to 50 times the magnitude of the characteristic acoustic impedance in the tube.
+Here, the characteristic acoustic impedance is the local pressure divided by the local volume flow for a plane propagating wave.
+If the series impedance of the sample is higher than that, the sample becomes indistinguishable from a "hard wall".
+This happens for small samples w.r.t. to the tube diameter, often combined with a high series impedance.

-Diagram of the impedance tube with 5 microphone configuration
+Diagram of the impedance tube with 5 microphone

 Impedance tube configured with a duct with open end behind the sample.